sebma/myScripts/doc/README.md

-# Python DOC
+# Miscellaneous DOC

-Python DOC
+Miscellaneous DOC

 ## Requirements to run the scripts